 They were sent to the public examination for more inquiries.
-Saudi Arabia has severe punishments for mixed parties of male and female.
-Men who are found guilty in such cases like illegal parties are have sentenced to jail and lashes by the court.
+Saudi Arabia has severe punishments for mixed parties of males and females.
+Men who are found guilty in such cases as illegal parties are have sentenced to jail and lashes by the court.

 In October 2014, there was a similar case; a party was arranged in which college girls took part.
 The person who was responsible was beaten at the college where the girls were present.

 The party was arranged at a rented activity area in western Saudi Arabia.
 The police took just after they received information about the co-party being arranged in the area.
 15 girls, all university students, and five men were arrested for their involvement.

 The five men were punished to 99 lashes and sent to jail for eight months, but there was no punishment for girls.
 Some of the social media users agreed to the court’s judgment, but some of them said that the girls should also face the same penalty or legal action.

 When the last part of Surah-al-Baqara was revealed, the Prophet (Peace Be Upon Him) went out (of his house to the Mosque) and said that the business of alcohol has become unlawful.
 This was narrated in Sahih Al-Bukhari Hadith (3.429).